 Nuclear Power: From Three Mile Island to Fukushima

-Students will learn how nuclear energy’s prospects were dimmed by accidents at Three Mile Island and Fukushima, and how modern concerns over climate change have sparked a complex debate about whether nuclear energy’s risks and waste are justified by its reduction in carbon emissions.
+Students will learn how nuclear energy’s prospects were dimmed by accidents at Three Mile Island, Chernobyl and Fukushima, and how modern concerns over climate change have sparked a complex debate about the future of nuclear energy.